 HINT: You can use any color of bell pepper you like.

-Step 2: Add in the sausage and continue to cook for 3 minutes.
+Step 2: Add the sausage and cook for 3 minutes.

 Step 3: Add in the diced tomatoes, uncooked rice, rinsed canned beans, and seasonings to the pot.

 Step 4: Add in the broth.
 Stir and cover the pot.
-Bring it to a boil, then turn the heat down to low to simmer.
+Please bring it to a boil, then turn the heat down to low to simmer.

 Step 5: Cook until the liquid is absorbed and the rice is cooked.
 Serve it hot.